kunalburgul/Line_Follower/README.md

 # Line_Follower
-code for line follower bot
-this code is for bot having IR array sensor - 7 sensor

-Ardino is must
+Built a robust line follower robot with seven IR sensor that completes the given course in minimum time.